krishddd/SQL-A/README.md

-# SQL-A
+# SQL
-Data Scientist Role Play: Profiling and Analyzing the Yelp Dataset
+Profiling And Analyzing the Yelp Dataset